-In July 2019, the Company executed a non-cancellable lease agreement for 6,368 square feet of new space in Redwood City, California, which began in September 2019 and expires in May 2021.
-The lease also provides the Company with the right to use office furniture in the space and allows the purchase of this furniture at the end of the lease term for \$1.
-The lease agreement requires monthly lease payments of approximately \$29,000 beginning in November of 2019, with an increase to approximately \$30,000 per month in September of 2020.
-The Company has accounted for the lease as an operating lease for the office space and a finance lease for the office furniture, based on their relative standalone prices.
+In July 2019, the Company executed a non-cancellable lease agreement for 6,368 square feet of new space in Redwood City, California, which began in September 2019 and expired in May 2021.
+In April 2021, the Company executed a non-cancellable operating lease agreement for the same 6,368 square feet of space, which began in June 2021 and expires in May 2023.
+The lease that expired in May 2021 also provided the Company with the right to use office furniture in the space and allowed the purchase of this furniture at the end of the lease term for \$1.
+The Company has accounted for both leases of office space as operating leases.
+The office furniture included in the lease that expired in May 2021 was accounted for as a finance lease based on its relative standalone price as compared to the office space.

-The Company's operating lease ROU assets, finance ROU assets, and current operating lease liabilities each appear as a separate line within the Company's consolidated balance sheet.
-The Company's current finance lease liabilities were approximately \$8,000 and \$17,000 as of December 31, 2020 and December 31, 2019, respectively, and are included in other current liabilities on the consolidated balance sheet.
-As of December 31, 2020 and December 31, 2019, the Company's long-term operating lease liabilities were zero and \$0.1 million, respectively, and the long-term finance lease liabilities were zero and approximately \$8,000, respectively.
-Both the long-term operating lease liabilities are included in other long-term liabilities on the consolidated balance sheet.
+The Company's operating lease ROU assets, current operating lease liabilities and long-term operating lease liabilities each appear as a separate line within the Company's consolidated balance sheet.
+There were no current and long-term finance lease liabilities as of December 31, 2022 and December 31, 2021.
+As of December 31, 2022 and December 31, 2021, the Company's short-term liabilities were equal to \$0.2 million and \$0.3 million, respectively, and the long-term operating lease liabilities were equal to \$0.2 million as of December 31, 2021.